williamleif/GraphSAGE/README.md

 #### Using the output of the unsupervised models

-The unsupervised variants of GraphSAGE will output embeddings to the logging directory as described above.
+The unsupervised variants of GraphSage will output embeddings to the logging directory as described above.
 These embeddings can then be used in downstream machine learning applications.
 The `eval_scripts` directory contains examples of feeding the embeddings into simple logistic classifiers.